 - Nonprofit Capacity Building Grants – providing funds to assist starting refuge Friends organizations with formative and/or initial operational support.
 Funds are also provided to existing refuge Friends organizations for activities that improve and enhance an organization’s ability to achieve its mission and sustain itself over time.

-- On-the-Ground Project Grants – providing funds to refuge Friends organizations seeking support for projects initiated and managed by the Friends in support of the refuge.
+- Project Specific Grants – providing funds to refuge Friends organizations seeking support for projects initiated and managed by the Friends in support of the refuge.

-Since 1998, the National Wildlife Refuge Friends Grant Program has provided over 440 awards totaling more than $1.8 million in federal funds.
-While matching contributions are not required of these grantees, over $1.5 million has been contributed towards these projects, which significantly leverages the limited investment of federal funding.
+Since 1998, the National Wildlife Refuge Friends Grant Program has provided over 470 awards totaling more than $2 million in federal and private funds.
+While matching contributions are not required of these grantees, over $1 million has been contributed towards these projects, which significantly leverages the limited investment of federal funding.